We include products we think are useful for our readers. If you buy through links on this page, we may earn a small

-Allergies, colds, the flu, and other common causes of a stuffy nose can make sleeping difficult.
-However, elevating the head, using a humidifier, and over the counter remedies may help.
+A stuffy nose at night can make sleeping difficult.
+However, elevating the head, using a humidifier, and over-the-counter remedies may help.

 A person might wake dozens of times feeling as though they cannot breathe, or they might struggle to fall asleep amid the pressure of congestion.